blogtheristo/dws/README.md

 The new industrial age Industry 5.0 may require significant changes into company production technologies and its products.
 Using DWS any company finds it easier to transform into the new industrial age.

 ## Invest today into DWS and join the age winners

-We are looking tougher World.
-AI based DWS platform can help industries to survive this global transformation by using latest cloud computing, AI and machine learning techlogies
+We are looking a tougher World for any company.
+AI based DWS platform can help industries to survive this global transformation by using latest cloud computing, AI services and machine learning technologies.

-We all are looking a tougher World ahead.
-AI based DWS platform can help industries to survive this global transformation by using latest cloud computing, AI and machine learning technologies available on the dws platform.
+We all are looking a tougher World ahead for consumers.
+Your business offering with new sustainable products will help consumers to build better lives.

 Contact today Risto Anton +358 400 319010 or write an investment letter of intention to CEO risto.anton@lifetime.fi to apply for board position in this exciting business opportunity from Lifetime Group.